How to connect a headset to a computer

 What if the headset is not working?

-If you get an error message when connecting a headset to your computer, this can often mean that additional software is needed to allow the headset to work properly.
-If any software came with your headset, install that software, and then try connecting the headset to the computer again.
+If you get an error message when connecting a headset to your computer, this often means that additional software is needed for the headset to work properly.
+If any drivers came with your headset, install them and then try connecting the headset to the computer again.

 Another reason for an error to occur is if the sound card in your computer is not currently compatible with the headset.
-You may be able to resolve this by checking for updated sound card drivers from the manufacturer's website for that sound card.
-Download and install the latest drivers for your sound card, and then test the headset again.
+You may resolve this by checking for updated sound card drivers from the manufacturer's website.